Gulab Jamun Recipe – Soft with Milk Powder

 11. After 10 minutes of resting the dough, start to prepare small ball-sized jamuns.

-12. Make sure there are no cracks in the jamun. if there are cracks then there are high chances for jamuns to break while frying.
+12. Make sure there are no cracks in the jamun.
+If there are cracks, then there is a high chance for jamuns to break while frying.

-13. Deep fry in medium hot oil or ghee. frying in ghee gives a good flavor to jamuns.
+13. Deep fry in medium-hot oil or ghee.
+Frying in ghee gives a good flavour to jamuns.

-14. Stir continuously and fry on low flame.
+14. Stir continuously and fry on a low flame.

 15. Fry until the jamuns turn golden brown.